Republic RC-3 Seabee: Design and development

 In December 1941 Spencer put the Air Car into storage and joined the war effort as a test pilot for the Republic Aircraft Corporation.
 In April 1943 Spencer left Republic Aircraft to join the Mills Novelty Company of Chicago, Illinois who wanted to use his Air Car to promote their company.
 Spencer used the company's wood forming equipment to build a new egg-shaped cabin for the Air Car and began demonstrating the aircraft to his former employers, Republic Aircraft.
 Seeing the potential of the Air Car as the perfect sports plane for pilots returning from the war, Republic purchased the rights to the Air Car in December 1943 and immediately began development of an all-metal version designated the Model RC-1 Thunderbolt Amphibian.
 On November 30, 1944 the first RC-1 Thunderbolt Amphibian, registered NX41816, made its first flight with Spencer at the controls.

-The aircraft was displayed in St Louis, Missouri, in December and by the end of 1944 Republic had received 1,972 civilian orders for the $3,500 airplane.
+The aircraft was displayed in St. Louis, Missouri, in December and by the end of 1944 Republic had received 1,972 civilian orders for the $3,500 airplane.
 The aircraft was also demonstrated to the U.S. Navy and Army Air Corps.
 Both services were impressed with the design and on February 19, 1945 the Navy granted Republic Aviation the rights to use the name Seabee for the civilian version.
 The Army placed a large order for the aircraft, to be used for air-sea rescue operations under the designation OA-15.
 In September 1945, following VJ Day, both the Army and Navy canceled their orders, which by that time totaled over $20,000,000.
-The OA-15 Seabee was the last United States Army Air Corps aircraft to use the OA designation, which was dropped when the US Air Force was formed as a separate military branch in 1947.
+The OA-15 Seabee was the last United States Army Air Corps aircraft to use the OA designation, which was dropped when the U.S. Air Force was formed as a separate military branch in 1947.

 Military operators included the Israeli Air Force, Paraguayan Navy, the United States Army Air Forces and Republic of Vietnam Air Force.